-In a master stroke (or maybe just a happy accident), Bill Pronzini never got around to giving his private eye protagonist a name.
-He then turned around and made him such a well-rounded, finely-drawn character that a name seemed almost superflous, and even now that we all know his name (it's Bill), most of his fans still think of him as "NAMELESS."
+In a master stroke (or maybe just a happy accident), it took Bill Pronzini years to get around to naming his private eye protagonist.
+But by then he had made him such a well-rounded, finely-drawn character that a name seemed almost superflous, and even now that we all know his name (it's Bill), most of his fans still think of him as "NAMELESS."

-Middle-aged, out of shape, content with a cold beer and one of his beloved pulp magazines to read, NAMELESS was the first true couch potato P.I.
+Middle-aged, out of shape, content with a cold beer and one of his beloved pulp magazines to read, Nameless was the detective as Everyman; the first true couch potato P.I.
 A decent man, a good man, the kind of guy who'd stop and lend you a hand if your car broke down, or give up his seat on the bus for a pregnant lady.
 The kind of guy you'd play poker with, or see at a ballgame with hotdog mustard on his sleeve.
 Of course, he's not just another not-so-pretty face.
 He's also a tenacious detective, as dedicated to his profession as Hammett's Continental Op, and just as shrewd.
-In fact, Pronzini often pays homage to Hammett, and the whole gumshoe genre often as Nameless stalks the same San Francisco mean streets that the Op went down over sixty years ago.
+In fact, Pronzini often pays homage to Hammett (and the whole gumshoe genre, in fact) as Nameless tromps down the same San Francisco mean streets that the Op went down over eighty years ago.

 The Nameless series offers a wide-range of formats and styles, from short shorts, to full-blown novels, from retro-hardboiled to locked-room mysteries to good-humoured collaborations with other writers to the modern noir of 1991's "Soul's Burning."
 Over two dozen novels and three-score short stories since 1967.

-Always a critical darling, though never true best-sellers, the twenty-sixth and latest installment in the long-running, Crazybone (2000), ended with the intriguing possibility that Nameless and Kerry would adopt a child, suggesting a move far from the hard-edged dramas of a lone wolf private eye.
+Always a critical darling, though never true best-sellers, the twenty-sixth novel in the long-running series, Crazybone (2000), ended with the intriguing possibility that Nameless and Kerry would adopt a child, suggesting a move far from the hard-edged dramas of a lone wolf private eye.
 In fact, at the time Pronzini himself let it be known (in Mystery & Detective Monthly and perhaps elsewhere) that he wasn't going to write any more Nameless novels, unless he got an exceptional offer from some publisher.
 However, he planned to end the series on an upbeat note and to allow for its possible (and from this quarter, much-hoped for) revival.

 The resulting novel, Bleeders (2002), found Nameless at the crossroads, indeed.
 And it could have ended there.